3 ways Obamacare changed birth control

 (CNN)The Trump administration issued a rule Friday that makes it easier for more employers and organizations to drop coverage of contraceptive services from health insurance plans for religious reasons.
 Critics say that it is possible hundreds of employers could take advantage of the rule.

-The rule comes after the administration issued an executive order in May calling for "regulatory relief" to organizations that object on religious grounds changes to Obamacare coverage requirements for certain health services, including contraception.
+The rule comes after the administration issued an executive order in May calling for "regulatory relief" to organizations that object on religious grounds to Obamacare coverage requirements for certain health services, including contraception.
 The administration has argued Obamacare does not offer adequate workarounds for religious organizations.

 The Obama administration made contraceptives a required preventive health service for women.
 This meant that they would require zero co-payment for services and their costs would not add to deductibles.